Hands show five puzzle pieces with environmental symbols.

 Foundation of the association

 KlimaLink e.V. was founded in October 2022 by the sustainability initiative Futouris e.V. and the german Travel Association DRV.
-Since day one, our now 35 member companies (as of February 2024) have been involved in various working groups to establish industry-wide recognised calculation standards and implement them in their booking systems.
+Since day one, our more than 30 member companies (as of November 2024) have been involved in various working groups to establish industry-wide recognised calculation standards and implement them in their booking systems.
 They all want to ensure that travelling will also be possible for future generations.
 This can only be achieved by reducing the industry's climate-damaging emissions.

 A first, decisive step towards climate neutrality is transparency: by calculating and presenting the emissions caused in a standardised way, we can create the basis for more climate-friendly travel and prioritise this in future upon offering and booking travel components.